 Derivative Assets and Derivative Liabilities - Level 1 measurement includes assets and liabilities comprised of exchange-traded derivatives.
 Valuation is based on unadjusted quoted prices in active markets that are readily and regularly available.
 Level 2 measurement includes all types of derivative instruments utilized by the Company with the exception of exchange-traded derivatives.
 These derivatives are principally valued using an income approach.
 Valuations of interest rate contracts, non-option-based, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, LIBOR basis curves, and repurchase rates.
 Valuations of foreign currency contracts, non-option-based, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, LIBOR basis curves, currency spot rates, and cross currency basis curves.
-Valuations of credit contracts, non-option-based, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, spot equity index levels, and dividend yield curves.
-Valuations of equity market contracts, option-based, are based on option pricing models, which utilize significant inputs that may include the swap yield curve, spot equity index levels, and equity volatility.
+Valuations of credit contracts, non-option-based, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, spot equity market contracts, non-option-based, are based on present value techniques, which utilize significant inputs that may include the swap yield curve, spot equity index levels, and dividend yield curves.
+Valuations of equity market contracts, option-based, are based on option pricing models, which utilize significant inputs that may include the swap yield curves, and equity volatility.
 The Company does not currently have derivatives included in Level 3 measurement.